Tim-Liam-Hill/Acid/README.md

 * If the leading nucleotide is a 'G', the number is positive AND its magnitude MAX_VALUE - magnitude.
 * If the leading nucleotide is a 'T', the number is negative AND its magnitude MAX_VALUE - magnitude.

 Does this sound confusing?
-If so, let try and give asome examples:
+If so, let try and give some examples:

 *Example 1*